georgegee23/Alphalytics.py/README.rst

 ===========

-    Add a short description here!
+    A simple package for investment factor analysis.

-A longer description of your project goes here...
+One day I will write a full description here...

 .. _pyscaffold-notes: